Do enterprises need employee monitoring in the workplace? How should the enterprise deal with the Pros and Cons of Employee Monitoring?

 - It can keep your employees active and aware, as known that they’re being supervised so that they will become more conscious of their behavior.

-- Helps to keep track of Internet usage, computer usage, phone usages, etc.
+- Helps to keep track of Internet usage, computer usage, phone usage, etc.

 - By analyzing the efficiency of each employee, it can become easy to distribute the workload.

-- Those employees who are monitored ultimately reduce the wasting of working hours.
+- Those employees who are monitored ultimately reduce the waste of working hours.

-- Helps in dealing with the problems, like harassment.
+- Helps in dealing with problems, like harassment.

-- Continuous watch on who is coming to office, hence easy disclosure of the thefts.
+- Continuous watch on who is coming to the office, hence easy disclosure of the thefts.